axelpalwo/holbertonschool-shell/basics/README.md

-6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile moves a file named betty from a directory to another one previously created 8-firstdelete deletes betty from the directory it was saved before
+6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile moves a file named betty from a directory to another one previously created 8-firstdelete deletes betty from the directory it was saved before 9-firstdirdeletion deletes a directory that is in the tmp directory